Plataforma sobre Adaptación al Cambio Climático en España

 Challenges:

-The EGOKI Project seeks to answer questions such as: how should we plan and comprehensively manage the municipal territory to reduce its vulnerability to climate change in the urban, rural and natural environments?
-How can trees and green areas contribute to reduce the impact of heat waves?
-How will sewer networks need to be dimensioned if climate changes portend an increase in torrential rains?
+The EGOKI Project seeks to answer questions such as: How should we plan and manage the municipal territory, in a comprehensive way, to reduce its vulnerability to climate change in urban areas, rural areas and natural environment?
+How can trees and green areas contribute to reducing the impact of heat waves?
+How should sewerage networks be sized if climate change portends an increase in torrential rains?
 How can buildings be transformed to maintain thermal comfort and reduce greenhouse gas emissions?

-Anticipation is key, and the local scope is the ideal context for adaptation, since it is at the local scale where changes have a direct effect on the well-being and health of people and where policies can be/must be applied to favor territorial and social resilience.
+Anticipation is key and the local level is the ideal context for adaptation, since it is at the local level where changes have a direct effect on people's well-being and health and where policies that promote territorial and social resilience can/should be implemented.

-The inclusion of adaptation to climate change in local planning is therefore unavoidable, and is particularly relevant in urban planning:
+The incorporation of climate change adaptation into local planning is therefore unavoidable, and is especially relevant in urban planning:

-• In urban areas, planning places constraints on aspects such as the location of activities in areas that are more or less sensitive to risks (floods, heat waves, etc.), thermal comfort of homes and facilities, water management (which is becoming increasingly critical), the environmental quality of outdoor spaces (with increasingly extreme temperatures), etc.
+In the urban sphere, planning conditions aspects such as the location of activities in areas that are sensitive to risks (floods, heat waves, etc.), the thermal comfort of homes and facilities, water management (increasingly critical), the environmental quality of outdoor spaces (with increasingly extreme temperatures), etc.

-• In rural environments, from a broad concept of municipal land use management that includes rural land, planning contributes to the establishment of conditions that favor the prevention of forest fires and their possible impact on population centers, landscape protection, the promotion of organic farming and extensive livestock farming, sustainable management of forests, etc.
+In rural areas, from a broad concept of municipal land use planning that includes rural land, planning contributes to establishing conditions that favour the prevention of forest fires and their possible impact on population centres, the protection of the landscape, the promotion of organic agriculture and extensive livestock farming, the sustainable management of forests, etc.

-Reducing the vulnerability of municipalities in Navarre is the main objective of EGOKI, and its ultimate outcome will be a set of recommendations aimed at integrating criteria for adaptation to climate change into urban planning procedures in Navarre.
+Reducing the vulnerability of Navarrese municipalities is the main objective of EGOKI, and its result, a set of recommendations to integrate climate change adaptation criteria into urban planning procedures in Navarre.

-The project is developed in small and medium size rural municipalities in terms of population (population of pilot municipalities less than 10,000) in which few adaptation experiences have taken place, particularly in the urban environment, but also in terms of the application of adaptation criteria in rural land, based on the Municipal General Planning.
+The project is being developed in rural municipalities of small and medium-sized size in terms of population (the pilot municipalities have fewer than 10,000 inhabitants) for which there are few adaptation experiences, particularly in the urban area, but also in the application of adaptation criteria on rural land from the General Municipal Plan.

-Some relevant challenges to consider when integrating adaptation to CC in urban planning include:
+Some relevant challenges to consider when integrating CC adaptation into urban planning are:

-2. Urban planning with respect to the rest of the territory.
+2. Urban planning compared to the rest of the territory.

-3. Temporary scope of planning with respect to the horizon of climate change scenarios.
+3. Temporal scope of the planning with respect to the horizon of the climate change scenarios.

 4. Decisive content versus recommendations.